BP expects to hit US$35 billion net debt target in first quarter

 BP expects to reach its US$35 billion net debt target in the first quarter of 2021, the energy group said on Tuesday, following earlier-than-expected proceeds from disposals and a "very strong" quarter.

+The company, which had a debt pile of US$39 billion at the end of 2020, had earlier expected to reduce its debt to US$35 billion around the fourth quarter of 2021 or first quarter of 2022.

+BP plans to start share buybacks once it reaches its debt target.
+The company said it would provide an update on share buybacks during its first-quarter results on April 27.

-BP said it expects sale proceeds in 2021 to be at the top end of its existing US$4 billion to US$6 billion range.
+The London-based company said on Tuesday it expects sale proceeds in 2021 to be at the top end of its existing US$4 billion to US$6 billion range.

+The oil major plunged to a US$5.7 billion loss last year, its first in a decade, as the COVID-19 pandemic took a heavy toll on oil demand and in February warned of a tough start to 2021 amid widespread travel restrictions.

 (Reporting by Yadarisa Shabong in Bengaluru; Editing by Shounak Dasgupta)